WVDAPAC/PartnerHub/index.md

-# Welcome to the APAC WVD Partner Hub!
+# Welcome to the WVD APAC Partner Portal

 > DISCLAIMER
-> The collated set of guidance on this page is for your convenience.
+> The collated set of guidance on this page is here for your convenience.
 Please note that best efforts are taken
 > to keep the information and guidance on this page up to date but there is potential for it to become outdated
 > or inaccurate.
 Please always refer to a Microsoft corporate managed website for the most up to date, reliable information.